mabitter/tractor/README.md

 A low cost open source autonomous electric tractor.

 Please see our wiki for project info and how to contribute at [https://github.com/farm-ng/tractor/wiki](https://github.com/farm-ng/tractor/wiki)

-* [app/tractor/README.md](app/tractor/README.md) for how to build and run the tractor software on the tractor.

-* [app/rtkbase/README.md](app/rtkbase/README.md) for how to deploy the rtk base station.